Working on Behalf of those Injured by West Palm Beach Drivers who were Driving While Sick

 3. The “Sudden Medical Emergency” Defense

-Under law, one way that negligent drivers can seek to avoid liability is by asserting the “sudden medical emergency” defense. law says that if a driver suffers a sudden and unforeseeable loss of consciousness or capacity while driving, then he or she is not legally responsible for any negligent acts committed while unconscious or incapacitated.
+Under Florida law, one way that negligent drivers can seek to avoid liability is by asserting the “sudden medical emergency” defense.
+Florida law says that if a driver suffers a sudden and unforeseeable loss of consciousness or capacity while driving, then he or she is not legally responsible for any negligent acts committed while unconscious or incapacitated.
 If a person has an illness, is it foreseeable that he or she would lose consciousness and cause an accident?
 Maybe.
 It most likely depends on the specific illness in question.
 You will need to speak with an attorney who can assess your case and conduct an appropriate investigation.

 Brian D. Guralnick Injury Lawyers for a Free Consultation